-Couples Reactive
+Couples Reactivity

 When we are reactive in relationships